This blog may contain affiliate links. Read our disclosure policy for more info.

 While you can take a day trip to Kakadu from Darwin like we mentioned above, Kakadu is absolutely huge, at nearly 20,000 square kilometers, so you really need more than a day to appreciate it!
 We did a three-day tour of Kakadu once and found it was the perfect amount of time to properly see the top attractions.

 This three-day tour is an excellent choice!
-It starts with a 7 am pick-up from Darwin and takes you across the stunning floodplains of the Adelaide River all the way up to Kakadu National Park.
-From here you will ,see the rock art of Ubirr, go for a hike, and take a Guluyambi Cultural cruise – and that’s all on day one!
+It starts with a 6:30 am pick-up from Darwin and takes you across the stunning floodplains of the Adelaide River all the way up to Kakadu National Park.
+From here you will see the rock art of Ubirr, Crocodile Wildlife Cruise on the Mary River, and enjoy sunset overlooking the Nadab Floodplain – and that’s all on day one!

 Day two is a day of swimming and chasing waterfalls as your group explores Jim Jim and Twin Falls before heading back to camp for a freshly cooked meal and a camp out beneath the stars!

-Your final day includes a trip to Warradjan Cultural Centre, some hiking, and a refreshing dip before you head back to Darwin to conclude your tour.
+Your final day includes a trip to the small pioneering town of Pine Creek, some hiking, and a refreshing dip at Buley Rockholes, Wangi Falls, or Florence Falls before you head back to Darwin to conclude your tour.

 We took this tour when we first moved to Darwin and found it to be the best introduction to the beauty of the National Park and all the wildlife inside it!
 You can book this exact tour online here (be sure to book in advance as it often sells out!)